jha-naman/treetags/README.md

                            directories.
-      --workers <WORKERS>  Number of threads to use for parsing files [default: 4] --exclude <EXCLUDE>  Files/directories matching the pattern will not be used while generating tags -h, --help               Print help```
+      --workers <WORKERS>  Number of threads to use for parsing files [default: 4] --exclude <EXCLUDE>  Files/directories matching the pattern will not be used while generating tags --options <OPTIONS>  Value passed in this arg is currently being ignored.
+                           Kept for compatibility with `vim-gutentags` plugin. [default: ] -h, --help               Print help```